 Applications to all pre-registration (undergraduate degree and masters) nursing and midwifery courses offered at Edinburgh Napier University are submitted online through UCAS.

-The next intake for the nursing and midwifery courses is September 2017.
-We still have places available for learning disability and adult nursing.
-You can apply through UCAS Clearing for these courses.
+The next intake for the nursing and midwifery courses is September 2018.

 Applications for midwifery and child health nursing must be submitted by the first UCAS deadline date of 15 January 2018.
 Applicants for nursing courses (adult, mental health and learning disability) can still apply after 15 January.